LSFLK/Copper/copper-docs/README.md

 ```
 #### Run

-Run the system and start all services by :
+Run the system and start Copper server by :

 ```
 $ docker-compose build